-Note that the New Perspective is a Protestant to reform its own theology, a kind of Reformation reformation, so to speak.
-(I’ve included it in the “Anabaptist Theology” category, but, while it corresponds to Anabaptist thinking in some ways, it is Protestant theology.)
+Note that the New Perspective is a Protestant attempt to correct & reform its own theology, a kind of Reformation reformation, so to speak.
+(I’ve included it in the “Anabaptist Theology” category because it corresponds to historic Anabaptist thinking.
+If correct, it is just a Christian “perspective”.)

 |Lutheran/Reformed Perspective||New Perspective|

 |Works of the Law (What is Paul talking about?)||human effort to do good works in order to meet God’s standards; the idea that humans can merit salvation from God by their good works alone||“badges of covenant membership” or criticizing Gentile believers who had begun to rely on the Torah to reckon Jewish kinship.|

 |Human Effort & Good Works||Paul’s rhetoric as being against human effort to earn righteousness.||Paul has nothing negative to say about the idea of human effort or good works, and saying many positive things about both.

 Many statements in Paul’s writings that specify the criteria of final judgment as being the works of the individual.